 Pricing

 OpenPanel Cloud has a 30-day free trial with no credit card required.
 After the trial, you choose the tier matching your monthly event volume.
-If you outgrow your tier you simply upgrade.
-Self-hosting is free (you provide your own infrastructure).
+Self-hosting is completely free — you provide your own infrastructure.

 Pros

-- Open-source and self-hostable so you control your data
+- Open source and self-hostable — you control your data completely

 - Real-time tracking and instant insights, no delays